aymensakka/dittofeed/deployment/README.md

      - Run `oauth-migration.sql` to update schema
      - Seed proper OAuth data for existing users
    - **Missing OAuth tables:**
-     - Run `init-database.sh` for fresh setup
+     - Run `init-database-standard.sh` or `init-database-embedded.sh` for fresh setup
      - Or run `oauth-migration.sql` for existing deployments

 6. **Dashboard Returns 404 for All Routes:**